mpkayeuk/obsidian-work/Businesses/4mie/00 - Inbox/Bootstrapped Growth Strategy - Competitive Moat Building.md

 #### Limited "Lifetime Access" Offer

 For launch week only:
-> "£299 once = lifetime access to all future features"
+> "£349 once = lifetime access to Pro + all future features"

 **Why it works:**
 - Generates cash upfront